ChartsCSS/ChartsCSS.org/src/docs/migrate-to-v1.md

 ### Data Position

 Previously you couldn't control where the data will be displayed.
 It was fixed at the end of the row.
-Version 1.0.0 introduces additional CSS utility classes snd variables that help you customize the position of your data.
+Version 1.0.0 introduces additional CSS utility classes and variables that help you customize the position of your data.

 **New classes:**